Table of Contents[Click to Show]

 - Hormone imbalances that are difficult to rectify (women)

-- Coupled with the common high refined carbohydrate intake promotes a dangerous level of continuous systemic inflammation.
+- High refined carbohydrate intake promotes a dangerous level of continuous systemic inflammation.

-If you doubt the health risks from marathon running, consider how frequently one or more people die running them during competition.
+If you still are doubtful about the health risks from marathon running, consider how frequently one or more people die running them during competition.
 Even the very young are not immune.
-In 2019, a 22-year-old woman died near the finish line of the Cleveland marathon.
+In 2019, a fit, healthy 22-year-old woman who played soccer for a nearby university died near the finish line of the Cleveland marathon.
+(6)

 Excessive Cardio and Chronic Inflammation

-Sounds like a workout gone very bad to me.
-The sad part is the intentions of this exercising population are good.
+The sad part of stories like this is that the intentions are good.
 They are doing this all in the name of “health”.
 They are certainly not out to destroy it.

 Our energy systems are far more complex than that but it boils to the fact that we were evolved to either move slowly and steadily or briefly and fast.
 We become both healthier and stronger by exercising and living in this manner.